On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: Our inverse network tridiagonal eigenvalue problem

 \subsection{Symmetric unreduced tridiagonal with given spectrum}

-We are interested in solving the following inverse problem. \begin{itemize} \item {\bf Problem 1}. {\emph{Given $N$ real values $\lambda_1 < \lambda_2 < \cdots < \lambda_N$, find an unreduced, symmetric, tridiagonal matrix $S$, with negative off diagonal, having these $\lambda_i$'s as eigenvalues}}. \end{itemize} To clarify, we are seeking $S$ of the form
+We are interested in solving the following inverse problem. \\ {\emph{Given $N$ real values $\lambda_1 < \lambda_2 < \cdots < \lambda_N$, find an unreduced, symmetric, tridiagonal matrix $S$, with negative off diagonal, having these $\lambda_i$'s as eigenvalues}}.
+To clarify, we are seeking $S$ of the form

 with all $b_i<0$, $i=2,\dots, N$, and eigenvalues $\lambda_1 < \lambda_2 < \cdots < \lambda_N$.

 To solve this problem we adopted Algorithm {\tt diag2trid} below.